Python 101: Data Structures

 And that’s it guys!
 I want to update this article.
 The idea is to share a great content and the community helps improve it! ☺

 I hope you guys can appreciate the content and learn more about how Python works.
+And for the third part of Beautiful Python series, we are gonna learn about Python Object Oriented Programming Part 1.
+See you there!

 Have fun, keep learning & always coding!